csc301-fall-2022/assignment-2-56-yukijudaiii-tejmaster/README.md

 #### Tester created by Jest called tester.js in the test folder

+## Tester:

+Please go to the 'test' directory, all the introduction of using our tester will be there

 ## If you still have any concerns, please contact our team

+(Please note that every push or merge to this main branch will also cause an auto-deploy)